Pabbiqo/pq-eraser-standalone/README.md

     script = tool-pq-eraser.lua
     dialog-title = Layer Eraser on All Levels
 }

-``
+Usage

+Click and drag to erase a larger area.
+A single click erases one tile (1×1) across all selected layers and levels.

-If the selected area contains RoomDefs, a blue selection box remains after erasing.
-To remove them, select:
+If the selected area contains RoomDefs and the RoomDef option is enabled, a blue selection box remains after erasing.
+Remove the selected RoomDefs with:

-Tools -> RoomDefecator -> Remove RoomDefs
+Tools -< RoomDefecator -> Remove RoomDefs

-A single Click deletes only 1x1 Space on all Layers awell.
+Compatibility

-This tool has only been tested with Alrees B42 tools.
-I could not find a way to delete RoomDefs with a single click using Alrees tools.
+This tool has only been tested with Alree's B42 tools.
+I could not find a way to delete RoomDefs with a single click using Alree's tools.